ekoshv/Portfolio_Optim/README.md

-# Markowitz_Optim
+# Portfolio_Optim
- Markowitz Portfolio Optimizer
+ Portfolio Optimizer

 # Installation

 This module is installed via pip:

-pip install --upgrade --no-cache-dir git+https://github.com/ekoshv/Markowitz_Optim.git
+pip install --upgrade --no-cache-dir git+https://github.com/ekoshv/Portfolio_Optim.git

 # ekoptim class documentation
 The ekoptim class is used to optimize a portfolio based on a number of inputs.
 It uses optimization functions to calculate the weights of assets to maximize certain criteria such as return or Sharpe ratio.